SpringerPE/cf-confd-buildpack/README.md

 https://github.com/kelseyhightower/confd/blob/master/docs/quick-start-guide.md

-First of all, this buildpack has no requirements at all you can create app folder, put a `manifest.yml` like this:
+First of all, **this buildpack has no extra requirements at all, it is an intermediate buildpack which is only triggered if if finds a `confd` folder** you can create app folder, put a `manifest.yml` like this:

 ```manifest.yml